Megaemce/AnnoyScript/posts/The fastest way to work with arrays.md

 {% include "likeButton.njk" %}

 [^1]: RIP in peace [Akira Toriyama](https://www.youtube.com/watch?v=7pSmhZFbCy0).
-[^2]: It's worth mentioning that those results are measured with Google's V8 engine.
-Firefox's JavaScript engine - SpiderMonkey - actually makes ninja style slower than laydev.
-On the other hand V8 is used by Chrome, Edge and Opera making the [81.18%](https://gs.statcounter.com/browser-market-share/desktop/worldwide) of the global browser usage.
+[^2]: It's worth mentioning that those results were measured with V8 and Chakra (they both covers [81.18%](https://gs.statcounter.com/browser-market-share/desktop/worldwide) of the global browser usage).
+SpiderMonkey actually makes ninja style slower than laydev (with 7.26% of the market).

+*[GCC]: GNU Compiler Collection
+*[V8]: JavaScript and WebAssembly engine developed by Google for Chrome browser, but also used by Opera *[SpiderMonkey]: JavaScript engine developed by Mozilla for Firefox *[Chakra]: JavaScript engine developed by Microsoft for Edge